Agrium (AGU) Q3 2017 Results - Earnings Call Transcript

 Looking at the outlook for the major nutrients, nitrogen has seen the sharpest increase in pricing, up over 50% since the lows experienced in July.
 The strength in pricing as a result of the continued low level of Chinese urea production and export availability combined with strong Indian import demand.
 We expect the relatively tight market conditions to continue for the remainder of 2017 and into 2018.

 In North America, retailers will need to fill relatively empty pipelines to meet the demand for the fall and spring application seasons.
-The increase in Chinese coal prices and the increased emphasis on lowering the pollution levels in the country has resulted in Chinese urea production levels remaining in the 60% range, even after the recent increase in global prices.
-Furthermore, the medium-term supply/demand balance for nitrogen appears to be positive as illustrated on slide 14 in our third quarter slide presentation.
+The increase in Chinese coal prices and the increased emphasis on lowering pollution levels in the country has resulted in Chinese urea production levels remaining in the 60% range, even after the recent increase in global prices.
+Furthermore, the medium-term supply/demand balance for nitrogen appears to be positive, as illustrated on slide 14 in our third quarter slide presentation.

 In potash, strong global shipments have helped support higher prices, particularly from areas such as Brazil, India, China and other Asian markets.
 We expect limited new capacity being available to the market for the remainder of 2017.
 Much will depend on the rate at which new mines actually come on stream in the years to come and the rate of global growth over this period.